 - Could do with more dropped kerbs although generally flat in the west side of the town.
 Pier is mostly accessible (steps to reach the very end but you’re not missing out).

-- The beach is accessible via slope and the sands are firm (powered wheelchairs and scooters may struggle!)
+- The beach is accessible via a slope and the sands are firm (powered wheelchairs and scooters may struggle!)

 - You can hire mobility equipment including scooters, manual and powered wheelchairs, beach wheelchairs and even an all-terrain wheelchair from Whitby Tourist Information.
-I would advise you do this in advance!
+I would advise you to do this in advance!
 Call: 01947 821001 or click here for more information.

 - West side of town is much more commercialised than the east side.

 - Plenty of disabled parking (not exempt from payment) and accessible toilets (take your Radar key).
 I recommend the new Marina car park toilets, located near the Tourist Information Centre, as they’re the best equipped and the most pleasant.

 - Eastside far less accessible depending on your tolerance for cobbled streets.
 Manual wheelchairs would struggle unless pulled backwards which is obviously not ideal or particularly appealing.
 I ventured through the cobbled streets and Whitby Market Place in my Quantum 600 and didn’t get stuck – so it is doable.